kevinstephano/qwen2_lora_blocks/README.md

 ## Options
 * `--thunder_trace`: Dumps Forward and Backward Thunder traces.
 * `--nvfuser_repro`: Dumps nvFuser python script repros.
-* `--nsys`: Turns of torch.profiler usage to allow for NSight Systems profiling.
+* `--nsys`: Turns off torch.profiler usage to allow for NSight Systems profiling.
 * `--execs`: Allows you to specify a single executor to rerun like "Thunder-nvFuser".